Shibukawa, Gunma: Festivals

-Shibukawa calls itself "The Bellybutton of Japan" (日本のおへそ) and hosts the Bellybutton Festival (へそ祭り) every year in late July.
+Shibukawa calls itself the "Bellybutton of Japan" (日本のおへそ) and hosts the Bellybutton Festival (へそ祭り) every year in late July.
 The festival is based on a traditional Japanese form of entertainment where revelers paint a face on their torsos and stomachs and pretend it is a head.
 A kimono is then wrapped around the waist and the person's real head is hidden by a large cloth hat.
 The belly button is traditionally painted into a mouth.
-These days, modern motifs and Japanese anime designs have crept into the festival, which city officials said is all about having fun.
+These days, modern motifs and anime designs have crept into the festival, which city officials said is all about having fun.